HackerHours/hackerhours.org/diy-guide.md

 ### Format

-While Hacker Hours NYC is programming-language-agnostic, [other related groups](/diy-guide.html) are language- or framework-specific.
+While Hacker Hours NYC is programming-language-agnostic, [other related groups](/related-groups.html) are language- or framework-specific.
 Totally up to you.

 When it began, Hacker Hours NYC was almost entirely absolute beginners.
 Over time, the group has gained more regulars and a wider variety of skill levels, and now many attendees simply come to have a space to work and hang out with other coders.
 Your community and your outreach will determine the demographic and vibe.

-The default format is where mentors make themselves available for however-many hours at a time to bounce around and answer questions - the beauty here is zero planning and zero formality.
-Possible alterations include

-* an opening where everyone introduces themselves and what they're working on
+The default format is where mentors make themselves available for however-many hours at a time to bounce around and answer questions - the beauty here is zero planning.
+Starting with a [**standup**](https://en.wikipedia.org/wiki/Stand-up_meeting), where everyone introduces themselves and what they're working on for the session, is a great way to get everyone to meet one another.
+On occasion, Hacker Hours NYC attendees have also done informal [**lightning talks**](http://en.wikipedia.org/wiki/Lightning_talk), teaching a skill, showing off projects, etc.
-* [lightning talks](http://en.wikipedia.org/wiki/Lightning_talk) to present projects or what people accomplished during the session

 ### Frequency